ocaml-gospel/gospel/doc/starting.rst

 ~~~~~~~~

 Cameleer is a tool for the deductive verification for OCaml code.
 It takes as
-input an OCaml programm, annotated with GOSPEL specification, and translates it
+input an OCaml programm, annotated with Gospel specification, and translates it
 into an equivalent WhyML counterpart.

 .. todo::